 Paul died at the hands of the Roman government of his day, specifically by the judgement of Nero because Paul refused to quit preaching the gospel.
 Like the apostles before the Jewish Council, he rebelled against those in authority to preach the gospel.
 So why, before his death, does he continue in verse 3, “For rulers are not a cause of fear for good behavior, but for evil.
 Do you want to have no fear of authority?
 Do what is good and you will have praise from the same;”?

 The word for praise is epainos, formed by two words: the preposition epi meaning “upon, on, at, by, before; of position, on, at, by, over, against; to, over, on, at, across, against” and ainos from aineo, which means “to praise, extol, to sing praises in honour to God; to allow, recommend; to promise or vow.”
 Epainos occurs only 9 times in the Bible.
 Each and every time it is linked with God.
-Except in the case of preaching the gospel, I believe Paul is saying in Romans 13:3 that Christians are to obey those in authority because it results in praise to God.
+Maybe Paul means in Romans 13:3 that Christians are to obey those in authority (except when it conflicts with God’s authority) because it results in praise to God.
 This is also consistent with Paul’s experience, even when he was on trial and spoke before King Agrippa in Acts 26.